 On June 30, 2020, RCP 2 entered into an intercompany services agreement with Five Points whereby RCP 2 will provide certain accounting, human resources, back office, administrative functions and such other services to Five Points as mutually agreed upon from time to time.
 In consideration for the services provided, Five Points shall pay RCP 2 a quarterly fee in the amount of \$850 thousand.
-As a result of the agreement, Five Points owes RCP 2 in the amount of \$2.6 million for the period ended December 31, 2020.
+As a result of the agreement, Five Points paid RCP 2 \$2.6 million and \$0.9 million for the three months ended December 31, 2020 and March 31, 2021, respectively.
 These amounts were eliminated in consolidation.